 What is your online pharmacy?

-Home Delivery is a service provided by VetSource.
+As of April 2020, our online pharmacy is now available through MyVetStoreOnline.
+This pharmacy is directly linked with one of our suppliers.
 They partner with us at Lakeview Veterinary Clinic to offer properly prescribed medication for your pets.

 When should I spay or neuter my pet?